ubadineke/sonic-trace/api/README.md

 # SonicTrace API Documentation

-This document outlines the API endpoints required for the SonicTrace Dashboard components.
+This document outlines the API endpoints that users can fetch data from.

 ## API Endpoints